Sarasota National Cemetery: History

 Groundbreaking and dedication at the Sarasota site was held on June 1, 2008.
 The first interment was on January 9, 2009.

 Site status

 The plan for development of the facility is composed of three phases, but only the first phase has been funded, at $27.8 million to accommodate 25,000 burials.
 Initial construction on those 60 acres began in June 2008 and created space for 18,200 casket burials within 15,200 designated crypts, 7,000 columbarium niches, and 500 in-ground cremations.
 The grounds were consecrated in December 2008, prior to the first burials.

 Phase one includes an entrance, roadways within the section, a public information center with restrooms, and two solar-powered shelters for committal services during inclement weather.
 Infrastructure consisting of drainage, landscaping, irrigation, and utilities also is being built.
 Permanent buildings for administration and maintenance were scheduled for completion in 2010.

-The 2,800-seat ceremonial amphitheater “Patriot Plaza”, donated by The Patterson Foundation of Sarasota, was completed June 28, 2014.
-Every Tuesday at 10 a.m., there are guided tours of the commissioned art work located within the Patriot Plaza.
+The 2,800-seat ceremonial amphitheater "Patriot Plaza", donated by The Patterson Foundation of Sarasota, was completed June 28, 2014.